 How cash flow statement provides your company’s financial health information?

-The following are the analysis done with the help of the cash flow statement:
+The following is the analysis done with the help of the cash flow statement:

 2. Income Statement Analysis